This article is about various precision issues in WebGL

 mediump

-Here is an example for checking if the fragment shader's mediump
+Here and an example for checking if the vertex shader's mediump is really

 mediump